It’s also worth noting that my protagonists are like to be various combinations of trans, non-binary, multisexual, disabled and autistic.

 Length: 10, 436 words / 29 PDF pages.

 Header links take you to information pages with blurb and further links; brief content advisories are included inside each book.
-Their Courts of Crows and A Prince of the Dead are also available in the Kobo and Apple Books stores.
+The Wind and the Stars and Old Fashioned are also available in the Kobo and Apple Books stores.

 K. A. Cook is an abrosexual, aromantic, genderless, autistic, queer adult who experiences chronic pain and mental illness.
 Ze writes creative non-fiction, personal essays and novels about the above on the philosophy that if the universe is going to make life interesting, ze may as well make interesting art.
 Ze can be found online at Queer Without Gender and @aroworlds.